ibm-cloud-docs/security-hub/service-comparison.md

 With {{site.data.keyword.cloud_notm}}, you can choose from various secrets management and data protection offerings that help you to protect your sensitive data and centralize your secrets.
 If you need to integrate general-purpose secrets to authenticate your apps, you can use {{site.data.keyword.secrets-manager_short}} to create [dynamic secrets](#x9968958){: term} and manage their lifecycle.
 But for other application secrets, such as encryption keys, your business might require a higher level of control that relies on highly secure, customer-controlled cryptographic hardware.
 {: shortdesc}

-For example, consider the following scenarios and how they map to secrets management offerings and data protection offerings in {{site.data.keyword.cloud_notm}}.
+For example, consider the following scenarios to learn about how they map to secrets management offerings and data protection offerings in {{site.data.keyword.cloud_notm}}.

 ![The image describes three use cases for secrets management and how they map to available services in {{site.data.keyword.cloud_notm}}.
 The content is explained fully in the surrounding text.](/images/secrets-mgmt-options.svg){: caption="Figure 1.
 Secrets management use cases" caption-side="bottom"}